-The Mueller Report-

 Putin's Asymmetric Assault on Democracy in Russia and Europe: Implications for U.S. National Security -- A minority staff report prepared for the use of the Senate Committee on Foreign Relations, Jan 10, 2018

-House Permanent Select Committee on Intelligence - Russia Investigation - one page summary by the Republican majority on the House Intelligence Committee.
-Asserts findings which are disputed in a twenty-one page summary by the Democratic minority on the House Intelligence Committee: Status of the Russia Investigation.
-(Several Republican members of the committee walked back one of the findings in the one page summary which provide important context.
+House Permanent Select Committee on Intelligence - Russia Investigation - one page summary and 253 page final report published March 22, 2018 by the Republican majority on the House Intelligence Committee.
+Asserts findings which are disputed in a 21 page summary and 98 page final report by the Democratic minority on the House Intelligence Committee.
+(Several Republican members of the committee walked back one of the findings in the one page summary.
 Those quotes are collected in this commentary and this article.)

 Full transcript: FBI Director James Comey testifies on Russian interference in 2016 election -- March 20th, 2017 House Intelligence Committee hearing, also includes testimony from NSA Director and background material from committee members